UwaoEvan/survey/frontend/README.md

 ## Implementation Decisions

 - **Routing**: I moved to use the NextJS folder structure for routing since it is a very convenient and powerful tool.
-With the provision of next/navigaition's routing, I was able to send each chat details via the params and decoded the params allowing for fetching of the data in the individual chat's page.
+With the provision of next/navigaition's routing.

 ### Project Structure